Welcome to Fickle Father!

 Continuing the Journey

-I teach a Sunday school class of a bunch of 16-17 year olds.
+I teach a Sunday school of 16 to 17-year-olds.
 At the start of the year, we did introductions (mostly because I was new).
 I asked them to share what they liked to do for fun.
-I noticed that a few of this students had the same reaction I do when that question is asked: “Oh, man, I don’t what I should say.”
+I noticed that a few of these students had the same reaction I do when someone asks me that question: “Oh, man, I don’t know what I should say.”

 I was talking about this to my wife.
-I mentioned how one of my very first ideas on a blog I wanted to start would be a blog about how fickle I am at trying hobbies.
-Instead, I started a website and podcast about starting a small business (which was very fun but I ultimately dropped it).
+I mentioned how one of my very first ideas for a blog I wanted to start was a blog about how fickle I am at trying hobbies.
+Instead, I started a website and podcast about starting a small business (which was very fun, but I ultimately dropped).

 She encouraged me to start this blog.